 When your products show up for relevant search topics, you know that those who click to your site are moments away from buying.

-Nobody is on Facebook to buy your products.
+The simple fact of the matter is, nobody is on Facebook to buy your products.

 Sure, they might buy here and there, but they aren’t using Facebook to shop.
 They’re using it to communicate with friends and stay up-to-date on the news.

 Customers don’t go on Facebook with the sole purpose of finding something to buy.
 They head to Google.

 And that’s exactly where Google Shopping comes in.

 At AdEspresso, we’ve committed to always giving you the latest and best info.
 We updated this guide in October 2019, with brand new info that explains: